ScreenPyHQ/screenpy/docs/module/actions.rst

 They may not actually have the correct :ref:`abilities`, after all.
-If an actor is unable to perform an action or task, they will raise an |UnableToPerformException|.
+If an actor is unable to perform an action or task, they will raise an |UnableToPerformError|.

 Writing New Actions
 -------------------